Augmented and Virtual Reality: Are Companies Prepared?

 What is Augmented Reality?

-AR is like VR in that it is often, but not necessarily, delivered through a sensor-packed wearable device.
-However, the similarities stop shortly thereafter.
+Like VR, AR is often (though not always) delivered through a sensor-packed wearable device.
+However, that is the extent of their similarities.
 AR layers digital information and/or data on top of a user’s view of the real world.
-It might be something as simple as text notifications or Internet search information delivered through a wearable device or as complex as delivering personalized marketing content to consumers through sensors to a smart phone.
-An important element of AR technology is that it can travel with the user through a device or deliver content in such as a way that it leaves the user’s hands free for other tasks.
+It might be something as simple as text notifications or Internet search information delivered through a wearable device or as complex as delivering personalized marketing content to consumers through sensors to a smartphone.
+An important element of AR technology is that it can travel with the user through a device or deliver content in a way that it leaves the user’s hands free for other tasks.

-Recently, Jabil sponsored an Augmented and Virtual Reality Trends Survey, to better understand the experiences, challenges and trends brands are facing during their AR/VR adoption journey.
+Jabil sponsored a survey of more than 200 team managers and executives with responsibility for AR/VR decisions at companies that design, market and/or produce manufactured products in industries such as consumer electronics, retail, entertainment and healthcare.
+We created our Augmented and Virtual Reality Trends Survey to better understand the experiences, challenges and trends brands are facing during their AR/VR adoption journey.
+Download the full survey.

 AR/VR Is Still Evolving

-AR and VR just might become the next great technologies, but at this stage the AR/VR market is still in its infancy.
-As a result, there is hesitancy for companies to commit resources to planning and investing in AR/VR.
+AR and VR just might become the next great technologies, but the AR/VR market is still in its infancy.
+As a result, companies hesitate to commit resources to planning and investing in AR/VR.

-In fact, the uncertainty is reflected by the fact that only 29 percent of respondents say that their company has a plan or framework at some stage of development and only 7 percent of those companies are executing on their plans today.
+In fact, the uncertainty is reflected by the fact that only 29% of respondents say that their company has a plan or framework at some stage of development and a mere 7% of those companies are executing on their plans today.
 As is often the case with new technology, there is a lot of hype surrounding AR/VR, and it appears that many companies are willing to let things play out and wait for the future to come to them.

-Another reason driving company hesitancy is that there appears to be no general consensus as to whether business application or consumer use will become the driving force behind widespread adoption of AR/VR technologies.
-Sixty percent of respondents believe consumer use will lead to greater acceptance, while 40 percent think it will be business or enterprise use.
-In both cases, it seems respondents on both sides of the aisle are waiting for the next great app - the Uber, Square or Duolingo of AR/VR - that will incorporate everything a typical user might be looking for, and deliver value based on what the user needs.
+Another reason companies are hesitating is the lack of clear, general consensus as to whether business application or consumer use will become the driving force behind widespread adoption of AR/VR technologies.
+Sixty percent of respondents believe consumer use will lead to greater acceptance, while 40% think it will be business or enterprise use.
+In both cases, it seems respondents on both sides of the aisle are waiting for the next great app -- the Uber, Square or Duolingo of AR/VR -- that will incorporate everything a typical user might be looking for and deliver value based on what the user needs.

 It seems respondents on both sides of the aisle are waiting for the next great app - the Uber, Square or Duolingo of AR/VR - that will incorporate everything a typical user might be looking for, and deliver value based on what the user needs

 Where should that innovation and investment occur?
-Sixty one percent of the respondents say that technology innovation is needed to create the content that will be delivered through AR/VR devices.
-And while thirty-nine percent reported that further innovation is required in the AR/VR devices currently coming to market, a large majority believes companies should invest heavily in products that deliver content.
+Just over 60% of the respondents say that technology innovation is needed to create the content that will be delivered through AR/VR devices.
+And while almost 40% reported that further innovation is required in the AR/VR devices currently coming to market, a large majority believes companies should invest heavily in products that deliver content.

 Stakeholders Are Keeping Their Options Open with AR/VR